panoply/spx/docs/src/views/docs/components/overview.md

 # Components

+SPX components provide a robust solution for connection and interaction with the DOM.
+Positioned at the core of the module, SPX components integrate into the SPX rendering, morphing, and caching algorithm.
+They furnish you with a straight-forward DOM enhancement API, and provide a well-structured for creating interactive logic within web applications.

-SPX provides a component extendability feature which is loosely based on the [stimulus.js](https://stimulus.hotwired.dev/) approach.
-Components serve as DOM enhancements and have been designed to integrate with the SPX rendering, morph and caching methodology.
+> SPX Components are loosely based on [stimulus.js](https://stimulus.hotwired.dev/) approach.
+Using Components allows you to harness the full potential of SPX without sacrificing performance overheads.

 <!--prettier-ignore-->
 ```html